v-zorwp/jemu/README.md

 ARM emulator (for arm kernel testing)

-written by Phear's v-zor on cygwin
+written by v-zor in C/C++ on cygwin